 - Create a new project and name it “Product Launches.”
 Add the project to a public team so it is visible to the entire Organization.

 - Add sections based on release timing (e.g., month, quarter, sprint cycle) or priority level, as well as a backlog and reference sections.

-- Create custom fields by clicking the project actions drop-down menu and selecting Manage Custom Fields.
+- Create custom fields by clicking the blue Add Custom Fields link at the top of your project.
 You can use custom fields to note the feature name, launch size (small, medium, large), percent of users with the feature, type of launch, and more.

 - Create a task template that the product team will duplicate for each upcoming product release.
 Name the task “Duplicate me - Product launch template.”
 Add subtasks and assign them to the appropriate teammate for each new product release.
 When copying the task:

 - Keep the followers of the template task